-clive oxford psychotherapy, counselling and supervision in hereford and herefordshire
+clive oxford counselling, psychotherapy and supervision in hereford, herefordshire

 I have been supervising Counsellors and Therapists since 2001, having learnt my supervisory perspectives as an 'apprentice' to gifted, diverse and sometimes maverick supervisors and therapists.